lucaruzzola/algae/README.md

 Concrete instances are of type `Left` or `Right`.

-As an example, let's consider the case of making HTTP calls to endpoints, which might from time to time return a status code representing an error, inside a method.
+As an example, let's consider the case of making HTTP calls which might return a status code representing an error as the url is user-defined.
 If a call is successful, we want to return the JSON from the response, but if it's not we'll map it to an internal error message.

+The examples use this [example server](https://jsonplaceholder.typicode.com).

 ```python
 import requests